Justintime50/github-archive/README.md

     -e EXCLUDE, --exclude EXCLUDE
                             Pass a comma separated list of repos to filter what is excluded from the Archive.
     -l LOCATION, --location LOCATION
                             The location where you want your GitHub Archive to be stored.
+By default, this is /Users/USERNAME/github-archive
     -ht, --https          Use HTTPS URLs instead of SSH.
     -to TIMEOUT, --timeout TIMEOUT
                             The number of seconds before a git operation times out.